What Makes the Short Inca Trail Trek So Special?

 Indeed!
 Youngsters can hike Machu Picchu for two days on the Inca Trail.
 Kids have to like taking walks outside.

-Though many hiking pathways lead to Machu Picchu, none are as well-known as South America’s most famous hiking trail, the Short Inca Tour.
+Though many hiking pathways lead to Machu Picchu, none are as well-known as South America’s most famous hiking trail, the Short Inca Trail.
 The short Inca Trail, which is best done in Cusco, leads through the jungle, dense fog, ancient stone steps, and Inca ruins.

 Can I visit the Short Inca Trail with senior explorers?